obsidianmd/obsidian-help/en/Obsidian Publish/Set up Google Analytics.md

 To use Google Analytics for Obsidian, you need:

-- A Universal Analytics (UA) property (not the new Google Analytics 4 property).
 - A [[Set up a custom domain|custom domain]] for your Obsidian Publish site.

 ### Set up Google Analytics